 How To Make Money With Airbnb

 How to make money with Airbnb, you will need at least one room you are willing to rent out.
 But, some hosts have taken Airbnb hosting from a side gig to a full-time business by offering several properties.
-Think outside the box, even if you don’t have a handful of vacation properties to rent out, you can make money with Airbnb by putting together innovative stays, such as:
+Think outside the box, even if you do not have a handful of vacation properties to rent out, you can make money with Airbnb by putting together innovative stays, such as:

 - A yurt